KasiitaTimothy/All-countries-dropdown-list/Readme.md

 Link to the API json data: [Start working Now!](http://restcountries.eu/rest/v2/all)

+Updated New Link to the API json data: [Start working Now!](https://restcountries.com/v3.1/all)

 For details, read through this article on my website: [Oston Code Cypher](https://bit.ly/3wDBFEt)